UWPCE-PythonCert/PythonCertDevel/source/modules/MetaProgramming.rst

 It turns out that the metaclass part of the code is pretty simple and small.

-But there is a lot of other nifty magic with classes in there -- so let's take a look.
+But there is a lot of other nifty magic with classes in there -- so let's take a look:

-decorator json_save
+Decorator json_save
 -------------------

 The second solution uses a decorator: ``json_save_dec.py``